adjust/adobe_air_sdk/README.md

 You can take advantage of the following features once the Adjust SDK is integrated into your project.

-### <a id="event-tracking"></a>Event tracking
+### <a id="event-sending"></a>Send event information

-You can tell Adjust about every event you want to track.
+You can tell Adjust about every event you want to record.
 Let's say that event token is `abc123`.
-You can add the following line in your button’s click handler method to track the click:
+You can add the following line in your button’s click handler method to record the click:

 ```actionscript
 var adjustEvent:AdjustEvent = new AdjustEvent("abc123");
 Adjust.trackEvent(adjustEvent);
 ```

-### <a id="event-revenue-tracking"></a>Event revenue
+### <a id="event-revenue"></a>Event revenue

-If your users can generate revenue by tapping on advertisements or making in-app purchases, then you can track those revenues with events.
+If your users can generate revenue by tapping on advertisements or making in-app purchases, then you can record those revenues with events.
 Let's say a tap is worth €1.50.
-You could track the revenue event like this:
+You could record the revenue event like this:

 ```actionscript
 var adjustEvent:AdjustEvent = new AdjustEvent("abc123");